aidanamavi/portfolio-resume/README.md

 * :page_facing_up: **Printer friendly.** Print your About page to use as your in person resume.
 * :wheelchair: **Accessible friendly.** W3C Web Accessibility Initiative (WAI) support across all devices.

-And in the works for [version 0.3](https://github.com/aidanamavi/portfolio-resume/milestones/0.3):
+And in the works for [the future](https://github.com/aidanamavi/portfolio-resume/milestones/0.3):
 * :rocket: **WP Integration** Add an About page post type.
 * :zap: **Speed Optimization** Backend compression, and caching options.
 * :art: **UX/UI** Work navigation sub-menu: keywords, products, roles.